 To be eligible, you must:

-- be an Illinois resident (If you are a dependent, the parent whose information is used on the FAFSA must be an Illinois resident)
+- be an Illinois resident (if you are a dependent, the parent whose information is used on the FAFSA must be an Illinois resident)

 - demonstrate financial need

-- be enrolled a minimum of 3 hours per term at an approved Illinois college, in a degree or certificate program
+- be enrolled a minimum of 3 hours per term at an approved Illinois college, in a degree or certificate program (includes credit bearing certificate programs that are offered at public institutions and are less than one academic year in length)

 - maintain satisfactory academic progress as determined by your college